klangs34/burger/README.md

 # burger

-Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.
+[Burger Indulgence!](https://guarded-sands-01783.herokuapp.com/) is a restaurant app that lets users input the names of burgers they'd like to eat.

 Whenever a user submits a burger's name, your app will display the burger on the left side of the page -- waiting to be devoured.